Staff & Volunteers

 Gail Kostro joined our staff in May of 2014 as an administrative assistant, following a 30-year career in office administration, including accounting, customer service and special events.
 Before coming to the Chamber, Gail worked mainly in the construction industry and was involved with the building of the Hopewell Co-Generation Facility and the former LG&E Co-Generation Facility.
 A native of Prince George County, Gail enjoys spending time with her two granddaughters and her beloved dogs (a dachshund and a half yorkie-half dachshund mix) and with her friends.

-In her free time, Sarah has performed with the Theater Company of Fort Lee, taught dance at a local studio, and currently enjoys sitting outside with a good book.
+In her free time, Sarah has performed with the Theater Company of Fort Lee, teaches dance at a local studio, and enjoys sitting outside with a good book.
 You can find Sarah working with us, or at Weston Manor where she works and volunteers for the Historic Hopewell Foundation.

 The Chamber is able to provide extraordinary value to the members and the community because of the contributions of the volunteers.
 Each year over a hundred volunteers come together to work alongside staff and the Board of Directors to execute our strategic plan.